misssalek/cae-if-fraud-detection/README.md

 python main.py
 ```

 The CAE is trained using 5-fold cross-validation.
-The best-performing encoder is then used to generate latent features for anomaly detection using Isolation Forest.
+The encoder with lowest final reconstruction error is then used to generate latent features for anomaly detection using Isolation Forest.

 ## ⚠️ Notice